-4.5.7 Management of ART and Pregnancy, Contraception, and Breast-Feeding
+4.5.7 Management of ART and Pregnancy, Contraception, and Breastfeeding

-HPTN 052 will not provide prenatal care for women who become pregnant, postpartum testing, or care to infants born to women.
+While ART during pregnancy will be provided to participants on both arms of the study, prenatal care for women who become pregnant, postpartum testing, or care to infants born to women will not be provided through this study.
 All women who become pregnant will be referred to local care facilities for the appropriate prenatal and postpartum care.